 The Online Master of Accounting

 Accounting is far more than a black-and-white view of numbers.
-Successful leaders in this multifaceted field analyze, interpret and communicate what the numbers mean—and they’re an integral part of executive business decision-making.
+Successful leaders in this multifaceted field build on their accounting knowledge to analyze, interpret and communicate what the numbers mean—and they’re an integral part of executive business decision-making.

 You’re More Than a Test Score